Home / Indications for the Use of Aspirin in the Prevention of Heart Attacks

 The Food and Drug Administration (FDA) recently denied a request from Bayer, a manufacturer of aspirin, to expand the use of low-dose aspirin in the prevention of heart attacks, according to Dr. Steven Reisman, a Cardiologist in Manhattan.
 Previously the FDA in 1998 approved labeling for aspirin and related products in the secondary prevention of cardiovascular events.
 Secondary prevention includes use in those who have a history of coronary artery disease, previous heart attack, angina, and in those who have undergone revascularization procedures including coronary bypass surgery and angioplasty/stent placement.

 Aspirin at a low dose, or “baby” aspirin, is usually recommended at a dose of 81 milligrams per day in the secondary prevention of heart attack.
-This should only be started after consultation with a physician according to Dr. Steven Reisman, Director of the New York Cardiac Diagnostic Center, and a Manhattan Cardiologist.
+This should only be started after consultation with a physician according to the cardiologist in NYC, Dr. Steven Reisman, Director of the New York Cardiac Diagnostic Center.
 For primary prevention, Dr. Reisman recommends consultation with a Cardiologist to evaluate overall cardiovascular risk and to further define individual risk by non-invasive testing including stress testing, coronary calcium score, and evaluation of plaque buildup in the carotid artery.